elizavetasemenova/elizavetasemenova.github.io/_posts/2017-11-19-Teaching-how-to-build-and-program-a-drawing-robot..md

 ---
 layout: post
-title: Connectivity issues while teaching at a robotics worshop.
+title: Teaching how to build and program a drawing robot.
 date: 2017-11-19
 comments: true
 ---